DaJMaN4/esnap7/README.md

-Still in development
-so it is best to use it as an example of using snap7 library
+Still in development, so it is best to use it as an example of using snap7 library